 - Post-Investigation Procedures

 - Referral of Misconduct Findings to Bar Disciplinary Authorities

 - OPR Review of Proposals to Refer Non-DOJ Attorneys to Bar

 The Office of Professional Responsibility (OPR) was established by order of the Attorney General to ensure that Department of Justice (DOJ) attorneys and law enforcement personnel perform their duties in accordance with the highest professional standards expected of the nation’s principal law enforcement agency.
 Pursuant to 28 C.F.R. § 0.39a, the Counsel for OPR reports directly to the Attorney General and Deputy Attorney General.
-OPR is staffed by a Deputy Counsel, three Associate Counsels, and between 20-25 Assistant Counsels.
+In addition to the Counsel, OPR is staffed by a Deputy Counsel, three Associate Counsels, and between 20-25 Assistant Counsels.

 Pursuant to Chapter 1-4.100 of the United States Attorneys’ Manual (USAM), all Department employees have a duty to report allegations of professional misconduct against a Department attorney that relate to the exercise of the attorney’s authority to investigate, litigate, or provide legal advice, as well as allegations of misconduct against Department law enforcement personnel that relate to allegations of attorney misconduct within the jurisdiction of OPR.